jet/dotnet-templates/propulsion-hotel/README.md

 This project was generated using:

-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proHotel
+    dotnet new install Equinox.Templates # just once, to install/update in the local templates store dotnet new proHotel

 The purpose of this template is to demonstrate the core aspects of implementing